12th Peacekeeping Brigade (Armenia)

 The 12th Peacekeeping Brigade (12-րդ Խաղաղապահ բրիգադ) is a military unit of the Armed Forces of Armenia.
 Sometimes referred to as the Blue Berets due to its role (and its similarities to the Armenian Airborne Forces), it solely specializes in peacekeeping in foreign countries as part of international initiatives.
-It is commanded by Major General Artak Tonoyan.
+It is commanded by Colonel Ruben Papyan.
 In early 2016, Defence Minister Seyran Ohanyan said that he considers the brigade to be the "basis for the establishment of a professional army".

 History

 In July 2001, a memorandum on Armenian peacekeeping was signed at the Headquarters of the United Nations in New York, being the catalyst for the formation of a peacekeeping unit.
 Captain Artak Tonoyan was appointed the first commander of the battalion.
 The battalion was subsequently reformed into a brigade.
 In February 2004, the first group of Armenian peacekeepers (consisting of 34 soldiers under the command of Lieutenant Artem Avdalyan) were deployed to Kosovo for six months.

 In March 2008, the brigade was relocated to the former base of the Capital Regiment.
 In 2016, its personnel carried the flags of the United States, Germany, Italy, Poland and Greece while taking part in the Independence Day parade on Republic Square.
 In November 2017, the unit opened a peacekeeping training center (known as the Zar Peacekeeping Area) in Zar.
 A women's platoon was established that same year as part of the cooperation program between the unit and the United Nations Population Fund.

+In 2022, the brigade helped quell unrest during the 2022 Kazakh Unrest.